All India Institute of Medical Sciences, Jodhpur: Projects

 AIIMS Jodhpur is part of a project under Department of Biotechnology (DBT), Government of India in a flagship project, a pan-India initiative focused on Whole Genome Sequencing of representative populations across India.
 The goal of the initiative is to carry out whole genome sequencing and subsequent data analysis of 10,000 individuals representing the country's diverse population.
 Institute is assigned to engage various community through its Community Engagement and Involvement initiative, obtain consent, create awareness, obtain clinical and biochemical phenotype and request their samples for high level whole exome sequencing and biobanking.

-Student activities

-Talents of the students is not only seen in academics but also in extracurricular activities.
-The following activities are carried out regularly by the students:

-ABHIVYAKTI: The AIIMSJ LITERARY CLUB - It was started in year 2015 by students of AIIMS Jodhpur including Ajey Singh Rathore, Deeksha Patkar, Vaishali Ranganathan, Ishant Kumar Sahu, Monish Gupta, Harkirat Singh, Udita Patni, Akanksha Saini and many others.
-The club is involved in enhancing the interest of students in literary activities and to connect them with the Literature, despite of busy schedules.
-The club organises literary activities throughout the year and holds regular club meetings.
-It also organises an open mic event, Alfaaz and Manthan, on the day of Hindi Diwas.
-The club also publishes annual college magazine, Rohida, as the representation in the Editorial Board.
-The junior members of club makes the annual yearbook for the passing out batch of MBBS from AIIMS Jodhpur every year.

-Aura

-The Best Medfest of India organized by medical students at AIIMS Jodhpur.
-The multi-cultural activity with participants from academic institutions across the country show their talents in sports, arts, literary and informal events.Usually is conducted in March every year.